Skip to content

 New regulations introduced by the South Australian Government mean that any exporting solar system installed from 1 July 2023 must be compatible with Flexible Exports.
 Talk to your installer to ensure they set up your system correctly at time of installation.

-In the event of an internet outage, the solar exports will ramp back down to 1.5kW until the internet connection comes back online.
+In the event of an internet outage, the solar exports will ramp back down to 1.5kW or 0kW (depending on the area you live in) until the internet connection comes back online.
 Ensuring to set up and maintain a reliable internet connection will maximise the benefits you receive.
 Your solar installer will advise on the best method of internet connection when they discuss the options with you.

 Most electricity retailers offer different feed-in tariffs as part of their energy plans.
 Go to Australian Government’s Energy Made Easy website to find the best offer for you.

 Use Flexible Exports Eligibility Checker to find out if Flexible Exports is available in your area.
-(See above)
+(At the start of this web page)